diksha-shrivastava13/diksha-shrivastava13.github.io/_pages/about.md

 I've some experience delivering end-to-end **Applied AI products**; from discovering pain points in user interviews to rapid prototyping, delivering MVPs and optimising systems with user feedback loops, I've handled entire product cycles.
 I've recently finished
 delivering:
-  * 🗽 LLM-based `Decision-Making Aid for Country Policies` with Reasoning and Analysis Pipelines from a complex hierarchy of unstructured reports for **German Federal Ministry, BMZ**.
+  * 🗽 LLM-based `Decision-Making Aid for Country Policies` with Reasoning and Analysis Pipelines from a complex five-level hierarchy of unstructured reports for **German Federal Ministry, BMZ**.
   * 🔍 `Custom Perplexity` for internal technical documentation and communication, with continual learning from user feedback for **developers at SAP**.

 More recently, I've been intrigued by the problem of reasoning in language models.
 This started due to the work I did